beatrixwashere/scrabtas/README.md

 `/tas` is a folder containing libtas movie files and encodes for each segment

+`/lua` is a folder containing useful lua scripts

 --/tas guide--

 the `/tas` folder currently contains four different folders: